Data File Editor

 Step 4, Save the Structure File

-Step 5, Specify the Location to Save the Structure File
+Step 5, Specify the Save Location

-Step 6, Close the Structure File Process
+Step 6, Finish the Structure File Create

-Viewing Records using the Structure File
+View Records, use the Structure File

 Summary